-Steve Ledbetter, Spalding County’s Manager, is responsible for leading an organization of approximately 550 employees and a budget for fiscal year 2021-22 of $95.1 million dollars.
-Mr. Ledbetter is responsible for the professional management of all programs and activities under the Board of County Commissioners.
-In addition, he is responsible for overseeing the County’s Economic & Community Development Services, Human Resources, Resource Management, and Information Services Departments.
-Additionally, Mr. Ledbetter also serves as liaison between the Board of County Commissioners and several working committees.
+Steve Ledbetter, Spalding County’s Manager, is responsible for leading an organization of approximately 550 employees and a budget for the fiscal year 2021-22 of $95.1 million dollars.
+Dr. Ledbetter is responsible for the professional management of all programs and activities under the Board of County Commissioners.
+In addition, he is responsible for overseeing the County’s Economic & Community Development Services, Human Resources, and Information Services Departments.
+Additionally, Dr. Ledbetter serves as liaison between the Board of County Commissioners and several working committees.

 The Assistant County Manager reports to the County Manager and under limited supervision carries out the direction of the County Manager on a wide range of County administrative issues.
 The position provides general guidance and direction for the: Fire Department, Homeland Security, Animal Shelter, E-911 Communications, 800 MHz Communications, Correctional Institute and Code Enforcement and is responsible for the supervision of designated departments and assisting them in working toward achieving departmental objectives and the mission of Spalding County as a whole.

-The Assistant County Manager will work with the County Manager, Department Heads and employees of the County to plan, organize and implement programs on matters affecting assigned areas of responsibility; review results of major studies and coordinates the preparation of reports and recommendations.
+The Assistant County Manager will work with the County Manager, Department Heads and employees of the County to plan, organize and implement programs on matters affecting assigned areas of responsibility; review results of major studies and coordinate the preparation of reports and recommendations.
 Briefs the County Manager and presents programs for consideration to the Board of Commissioners and implements approved programs.
 She will conduct project and organizational studies that may require coordination with external organizations and agencies; organize, facilitate or participate with County departments and external organizations to identify needs, evaluate services and establish objectives.